Neural quantum kernels: training quantum kernels with quantum neural networks: Numerical results

 \section{Numerical results}

-Let us now explore the practical implementation of our approaches and evaluate their performance across various datasets detailed in Appendix \ref{datasets}.
-Both the training and test sets consist of 500 data points each.
+In this section, we present numerical results to validate the proposed neural quantum kernels.
+Specifically, we tackle a binary classification problem on the Fashion MNIST dataset \cite{fashion}, with the objective of distinguishing between dresses (class 3) and shirts (class 6).
+To reduce the dimensionality, we applied principal component analysis, compressing the feature space to 3 components—corresponding to the number of features that can be encoded using a single encoding unitary.
+The evaluation includes both ideal and noisy simulations, utilizing 500 training samples and 300 test samples.

-For the QNN training in this section, we employ the Adam optimizer with a batch size of 24.
-In the initial step for the QNN training ($n=1$), we use a learning rate of 0.05 and consider 30 epochs.
-For $n>1$, we use a learning rate of 0.005 and 10 epochs.
+The QNN architecture consists of $L=7$ layers.
+For training, we use the Adam optimizer with a batch size of 24.
+During the first training step $n=1$, the learning rate is set to 0.05, and the model is trained for 30 epochs.
+For subsequent steps $n>1$, the learning rate is reduced to 0.005, and training is conducted for 10 epochs.

-The results presented in Figure \ref{Fig:results} demonstrate the test accuracies for two distinct datasets—the corners dataset and the circles dataset—for the $1$-to-$n$ and the $n$-to-$n$ constructions as functions of the number of qubits $n$.
-These experiments consider $L=7$ layers, scaling up the QNN to $n=L+1=8$.
-In the $1$-to-$n$ construction, we introduce entanglement between layers using a cascade of CNOT gates, defined as

-where the subscript refers to the control qubit, and the superscript refers to the target qubit.

-The numerical experiments illustrate a consistent improvement in the performance of the $n$-qubit QNN as more qubits are introduced for both datasets.
-Additionally, the corresponding kernel, represented by the $n$-to-$n$ construction, exhibits enhanced performance compared to the QNN alone.
-Interestingly, the $1$-to-$n$ construction performs remarkably well, showing a rapid increase in performance with a small number of qubits, although it eventually plateaus.
-While the improvement in the $n$-to-$n$ scenario is slower, its performance consistently surpasses that of the QNN, and the scaling of this model is consistent and rigorous.
-For additional numerical experiments, refer to Appendix \ref{ap:numerical}.
+For the noisy simulations, we applied two single-qubit quantum channels: amplitude damping and phase damping, each following the application of every quantum gate.
+Using the Kraus decomposition to represent the action of the noise channels